mgueury/oci-forward-request/README.md

 # OCI Forward Request

+The goal is to allow Oracle Digital Assistant (SaaS) to use Oracle Generative AI Agent running in another tenancy.

 The repository contains:
 - a program that convert API_KEY security to OCI Security
-- in the particular case of Oracle Generative AI Agent
+- in the particular case of the API Oracle Generative AI Agent
-- the API that are accessible (if policy exists ) are the one of Oracle Generative AI Agent

 ## Requirements